Victor-Mannoni/Res-IRF4_fork_VM/sphinx_source/source/technical_documentation.md

 - **Building demolition rate**: The reference input file is `demolition_rate_sdes_central.csv`, also derived from SDES projections.
 Demolitions are assumed to primarily affect buildings with the lowest energy performance ratings.

 #### Evolution of the housing stock composition

+The housign stock composition is driven by 3 mechanisms:
+- the new constructions that have specific characteristics
+- the demolition that affect in priority least efficient buildings
+- the renovation of existing buildings

 ##### Characteristics of new constructions

+The new constructions have specific characteristics that come from exogenous data listed there:

-- Surface of new dwellings: determined by Fidéli 2018
+- Surface of new dwellings: determined by Fidéli 2018 The surface of new dwellings is lower that the one of existing dwellings, this represent the densification of the housing stock, and also maybe some sufficiency
+Fidéli c'est une enquête de l'INSEE**aller voir article de fidéli**

-- Insulation performance, no sources find for this input
+- Insulation performance, no sources find for this input: trouver d'où viennent ces valeurs, en tout cas elles traduisent une bonne isolation **peut etre rajouter un tableau avec les valeurs**
-- Market share for heater for new construction to determine the heating system of new constructions
+- Market share for heater for new construction to determine the heating system of new constructions **trouevr la source, un ms qui favorise les PAC**
-- Share of single family dwellings in new constructions
+- Share of single family dwellings in new constructions from S2 ADEME scenario,

 All these inouts combined give us the characteristics of new dwellings that are supposed to be well performed